"Novel Blasts Some

 and doctrine.

-The Publishing Guru "Todd Rutherford"
+By The Publishing Guru "Todd Rutherford"

 (Bixby, Oklahoma) - See all my reviews